Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1: ON
 			"Tank Enabled"					"0"

+			// The health of bosses needed for each stage.
+			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 1.
+			// Note: The values will be added to the boss's new health on every new stage.
+			// Note: The values will determine when the boss evolves to the next stage.
+			// Example: When Stage 1 boss with 8000 base HP has 2500 HP or less, he will evolve into Stage 3 boss with 10500 HP (8000 + 2500 HP).
+			// --
+			// 1st number = Amount of health of the boss to make him evolve/Amount of health given to Stage 1 boss.
+(The "Boss Stages" setting must be set to "1" or higher.)
+			// 2nd number = Amount of health of the boss to make him evolve/Amount of health given to Stage 2 boss.
+(The "Boss Stages" setting must be set to "2" or higher.)
+			// 3rd number = Amount of health of the boss to make him evolve/Amount of health given to Stage 3 boss.
+(The "Boss Stages" setting must be set to "3" or higher.)
+			// 4th number = Amount of health of the boss to make him evolve/Amount of health given to Stage 4 boss.
+(The "Boss Stages" setting must be set to "4" or higher.)
+			// 5th number = Amount of health of the boss to make him evolve/Amount of health given to Stage 5 boss.
+(The "Boss Stages" setting must be set to "5" or higher.)
+			"Boss Health Stages"			"5000,2500,1500,1000,500"

+			// The number of stages for Super Tank bosses.
+			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 1.
+			// --
+			// Minimum: 1
+			// Maximum: 5
+			"Boss Stages"					"3"

+			// The interval between each random switch.
+			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 2.
+			// --
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Random Interval"				"5.0"

+			// The mode of the Super Tanks' spawn status.
+			// --
+			// 0: Spawn as normal Super Tanks.
+			// 1: Spawn as Super Tank bosses.
+			// 2.
+Spawn as Super Tanks that switch randomly between each type.
+			"Spawn Mode"					"0"

 			// These are the Super Tank's skin and glow outline colors.
 			// Separate colors with "|".